telerik/blazor-docs/components/chunkprogressbar/overview.md

 # ChunkProgressBar Overview

-The <a href = "https://www.telerik.com/blazor-ui/chunkprogressbar" target = "_blank">ChunkProgressBar</a> tracks the execution of operations and displays what portion of it is completed in predefined number of sections (chunks).
+The <a href = "https://www.telerik.com/blazor-ui/chunkprogressbar" target = "_blank">Blazor ChunkProgressBar</a> tracks the execution of operations and displays what portion of it is completed in predefined number of sections (chunks).
 For very long tasks, you can also make it [indeterminate]({%slug chunkprogressbar-indeterminate-state%}) while waiting for an update.

-## Basic Chunk Progress Bar
+## Basic ChunkProgressBar

-To use the Telerik Progress Bar in your Blazor application:
+To use the Telerik ChunkProgressBar in your Blazor application:
 * add the `<TelerikChunkProgressBar>` tag.
 * set its `Value` and `Max` parameters to denote how much is completed.
     * You can read more about the relationship between them in the [Chunk Count, Value and MaxValue](#chunk-count-value-and-maxvalue) section.